fonoster/routr/README.md

 ```

 To setup your sip device use information found in `config/agents.yml`.
-Also, you must use the IP of Sip I/O as your OUTBOUND PROXY.
+Also, you must use the IP of Sip I/O as the OUTBOUND PROXY of
+your sip device.

 ## Sending and receiving calls from the PSTN